omgnetwork/omgnetwork.github.io/docs/run-watcher-locally.md

 sidebar_label: Run Watcher Locally
 ---

----
+*By the end of this guide you should know how to run a Watcher locally.
+The guide is useful for individual developers and clients who want to integrate with the OMG Network.*

-id: version-1.0.0-run-watcher-locally
+## Goals

-title: Run Watcher Locally
+You should use this guide if you need to accomplish one of the following goals:
-sidebar_label: Run Watcher Locally
+- Test the Watcher locally under certain conditions
-original_id: run-watcher-locally
+- Run a local Watcher during Dapp development or software integration
----
+- Host a redundant Watcher node to secure the network

-*By the end of this guide you should know how to run a Watcher locally.*
+- Have an ability to challenge UTXOs

 ## Prerequisites

-1. [Docker Compose](https://docs.docker.com/compose/install).
-It's recommended to run a Watcher with Docker.
-We continuously build and deploy the code from our [Github repository](https://github.com/omisego/elixir-omg) to allow developers running the latest code on different environments.
+1. [Docker Compose](https://docs.docker.com/compose/install) > `1.17`.
+The docker-compose tooling allows users to run their own instance of the Watcher to connect to the OMG Network and validate transactions.

 To check if you have Docker Compose installed, run the following command in your terminal:
 ```